 Some people may not be sure if they are a U.S. citizen or not.
 For instance, if you have citizenship in another country, you may not be sure if your U.S. citizenship is still intact.
-In that same vein, if you run a business in two countries, you may not be sure if your business qualifies as based in the United States.
+If you run a business in two countries in that same vein, you may not be sure if your business qualifies as based in the United States.

 In these situations, let the financial institution know that you are unsure of your status.
 They may be able to do some investigating and figure out your status for you.

 Alternatively, consider contacting a tax professional to find out your status.
-Of course, in addition to understanding your residency and citizenship status in relation to the W-9 status, you also need to know your status for other tax documents.
+Of course, in addition to understanding your residency and citizenship status concerning the W-9 status, you also need to know your status for other tax documents.

 12. What Happens If You Don’t Fill Out a W-9?

-When you are requested to fill out a W-9 but you don’t, your financial institution will not have your tax ID number.
-In that situation, they may be required to do backup withholding.
+When you are requested to fill out a W-9, but you don’t, your financial institution will not have your tax ID number.
+In that situation, you will be subject to backup withholding.
 As of 2019, they must withhold 24% of your payments and pay that amount to the IRS.
 Then, you may be able to claim a refund, as applicable, from the IRS when you file your tax return.